walles/bubblemon/osx/README.md

 * If Bubblemon.app has a file system timestamp later than when the Dock process started, then we should replace the running Bubblemon with ourselves.
 Nice during development.
+This may or may not be doable, see branch `walles/detect-old-dock`.

 * Improve install instructions, make sure there's a step-by-step list in the `.dmg` that anybody could follow.
 See Installing the Dockapp above.